The Little Theatre on the Square: Actors and appearances

 Rosemary Prinz was a regular summer actress at the Little Theatre during the peak of her career.
-She performed in 1961, 1963-1967, 1969, 1972-1975, 1977, and 1982.
+She performed in 1961, 1963–1967, 1969, 1972–1975, 1977, and 1982.
 She made her debut on Broadway in 1952 and had a role on the television show As the World Turns from 1956 to 1968.

 John Carradine appeared twice on stage at the Little Theatre in 1965 (Oliver!) and 1966 (Dracula).
 He had already appeared in feature films such as The Grapes of Wrath in 1940 and The Ten Commandments in 1956.
 Throughout his career he appeared in 225 motion pictures.

+Jonathan Frid, the resident vampire Barnabas Collins on the gothic daytime drama Dark Shadows, drew sold-out crowds when he portrayed Tony Wendice in Dial M for Murder in 1969.

 Ann Miller appeared on stage in 1973 after her career had peaked.
 She had already appeared in 40 feature films from 1934 to 1973.

 Mickey Rooney appeared at the theater in 1976 as the lead in Three Goats and a Blanket.
 He had already appeared in 122 films and 2 television shows.

 Kitty Carlisle appeared on stage at the theater in 1978 in The Marriage-Go-Round.
 She had already appeared in four films and was a regular panelist on To Tell the Truth from 1957 to 1978.

 In recent years, a number of performers and artist who have appeared at The Little Theatre been featured on Broadway and in the West End (London) including Marisha Wallace (Aladdin, Something Rotten, Dreamgirls), J. Michael Zygo (Once, School Of Rock) and Alysha Deslorieux, (Hamilton, Once On This Island).
 Countless actors have also performed in National Touring Companies of various shows.

 In 2018, Colleen Zenk, starred as Dolly Gallagher Levi in Hello, Dolly!
 Zenk is best known for her role as Barbara Ryan in the daytime TV drama As the World Turns, a role she played from September 1978 until the show left the air in September 2010.

 First season vs. now

 The first Summer of Musicals, in 1957, featured nine shows in nine weeks with each show giving four performances, Thursday through Sunday.
 The tickets ranged in price from $.90 to $2.20.
 The final musical for the season, Guys and Dolls, sold out and was the first one to force the balcony seats to open.

 The 2009 season for The Little Theatre consisted of two off season performances, in March and April, and five regular season shows.
 The ticket prices ranged from $26 to $28 per show and season tickets could be purchased for $100.
 Each summer show runs for two weeks, Tuesday through Sunday.

-As of 2017, the summer season includes 5 musical, 1 play and 3 TYA (theatre for Young Audience shows.
+As of 2023, the summer season includes 6 musicals, 1 play and 3 TYA (theatre for Young Audience shows.
 Ticket prices have increased slightly.
-Individual ticket prices (including fees) are $37.50, $34.50 (Seniors, 62+) and $21.75 (Students under 22).